Tachyon-Sonics/Modula2Java17/README.md

 java -jar Modula2Java17.jar -s "Modula2-Library/modula-2" -ol "Modula2-Library/src" -pl ch.pitchtech.modula.library -p org.example MyModule.mod
 ```

 This will compile `MyModule.mod` and all its dependencies, using the provided standard library (that is *very incomplete*, basically just `InOut` and `Storage`).
 The generated Java files are placed in a package named `org.example`.
+The Java files will import classes of the standard library in the `ch.pitchtech.modula.library` package; hence you must add `Modula2-Library.jar` to the Java classpath to compile the resulting Java code.
+As usual, `Modula2-Runtime.jar` is required as well.

 Note: file and directory paths can use either `/` or `\` on Windows.